 |Day fees per annum||£26,721 - £30,348|

 |Diploma Coordinator||Nigel Haworth|

-A wide range of sport is offered, and pupils achieve honours in cross country, rugby, football, hockey, netball, cricket, athletics, sailing, shooting and tennis.
+A wide range of sport is offered, and pupils achieve honours in cross country, rugby, football, hockey, netball, cricket, athletics, sailing, shooting, swimming and tennis.
 There is a strong emphasis on music, drama and art, with chamber music a particular strength.
 The school is proud of its strong tradition of community service and DofE Award participation.

 Year 7 (11+): entrance examination, school reference and interview.

 Year 9 (13+): pre-assessment, entrance examination or Common Entrance or scholarship examination, plus school reference and interview.

 Sixth form (16+): entrance examination, personal statement and interview.

 Up to 50 scholarships are awarded annually at 11, 13 and 16, for academic excellence, music, sport, art and drama, and means-tested financial assistance is available.

 Sevenoaks School is a registered charity for purposes of education.
 Charity No. 1101358.